-Our 18th year of water quality monitoring program started on Wednesday, May 3o.
-WRP staff and trained volunteers will monitor water quality at 23 swimming holes every other Wednesday through September 19.
+Our 19th year of our water quality monitoring program started on Wednesday, May 29.
+WRP staff and trained volunteers will monitor water quality at 22 swimming holes every other Wednesday through September 4.

 Check out the latest bacteria results, which are posted the Thursday following the most recent test date.